 - a.
 Attorney Declaration: A request for attorney fees or costs exceeding \$2,000 must be accompanied by a declaration completed by the attorney stating the attorney's hourly rate, the amount of fees due and payable, how fees requested were or will be spent, identification of a source for payment of the fees, and all facts that may be relevant to the court's determination of the reasonableness of the fees. - b.
-Bifurcation Re: Fees and Costs: The court will defer any decision on fee requests made pursuant to Family Code § 271 until all other issues have been determined and will not review an attorney's related declarations until consideration of the attorney fee issue.

-- 6. Request for Expert Fees: A request for expert fees must be accompanied by a declaration completed by the expert and include the expert's hourly rate, the scope of the expert's work, and an estimate of the number of hours required to complete the work. - 7.
+Deferment of Attorney's Fees and Costs: The court will defer any decision on attorney's fee requests and will not review an attorney's fee related declarations until all other issues have been ruled on by the court. - 6.
+Request for Expert Fees: A request for expert fees must be accompanied by a declaration completed by the expert and include the expert's hourly rate, the scope of the expert's work, and an estimate of the number of hours required to complete the work. - 7.
 Request for Modification of Prior Support Orders: Declarations submitted in support of any request for modification of a prior child or spousal support order must include specific facts demonstrating a change of circumstances.